Ralakus/AmalgamationEngine/README.md

 # AmalgamationEngine :video_game:
-A C++/OpenGL game engine that I work on as a hobby project
+A C++/OpenGL game engine that I work on as a hobby project that is meant to be mostly header only

 ## Naming: :blue_book:
 * Everything PascalCase